pkrysztopa/Flat_easy_finder/README.md

 ## General info
 <details>
 <summary>Click here to see general information about <b>Flat easy finder</b>!</summary>
-<b>Flat easy finder</b> is an application designed to help you find a flat in a simple and easy way.
+<b>Flat easy finder</b> is an application designed to search for a flat in a simple and easy way.
-Looking through the offers on the Internet can be very time-consuming, so we decided to create an application that will help you find the perfect flat for you.
-The application gives you the opportunity to search for a flat with flexible filters and sorting options without having to visit many websites.
+Looking through the offers on the Internet can be very time-consuming, so intention of this application is to speed up this process, and to give tools for data collection for data analysis.
+The application gives user the opportunity to search for a flat with flexible filters and sorting options without having to visit many websites.
-That makes this application a great tool for people who are looking for a flat for themselves, as well as for people who are looking for investment opportunities.
+That makes this application a good tool for people who are looking for a flat for themselves, as well as for people who are looking for investment opportunities.
 </details>

 ## Technologies